 Where do I find my PIN for course registration?

 Students must contact their advisor to select their course schedule and receive a PIN.
-Once you have met with your advisor, s/he will typically validate your wishlist thereby activating your PIN.
-For problems or additional information, contact the Associate Dean’s Office by calling 581.3206 or visit Winslow Hall, Room 100.
+Once you have met with your advisor, they will typically validate your wishlist thereby activating your PIN.
+For problems or additional information, contact the Associate Dean’s Office by calling 581.3206 or visit 115 Deering Hall.

 How do I withdraw from classes?